garrrikkotua/garrrikkotua/README.md

 #### 👨‍💻 About me

  - Built AI video generator Cliplama.com from scratch to $3.5k MRR and sucessfully sold it
  - Engineer at The Linux Foundation
+ - Previously worked as VC analust at Runa Capital
  - Coding in Python 🐍 and JavaScript (TypeScript)

 <!--